-Recently, the slightly extended version of incremental hypothesis smoothing (using machine learned classifiers trained on large amounts of data to estimate hypothesis stability) by McGraw and Gruenstein (2012) has been integrated into Google Voice Search (McGraw 2012).
+Recently, the slightly extended version of incremental hypothesis smoothing (using machine learned classifiers trained on large amounts of data to estimate hypothesis stability) by McGraw and Gruenstein (2012) has been integrated into Google Voice Search (Ian McGraw, p. c. at Interspeech 2012).
 Thus, optimized iSR is now available on any Android device and is used by millions every day.
 Comparisons to the market-leading intelligent personal assistant Siri (which runs non-incrementally) show the productivity gains that iSR makes possible.17